Choosing the lens material

 Fig. 1.
 Attenuation of x-rays in lens materials (data from NIST)

-Our refractive x-ray lenses can be used in a very wide range of photon energies, roughly from 2 to 150 keV.
-Roughly speaking, beryllium is the material of choice up to about 40 keV, while aluminium is usually employed for about 40 to 80 keV.
+Our refractive x-ray lenses can be used in a wide range of photon energies, roughly from 40 to 150 keV.
+Roughly speaking, aluminium is usually employed for about 40 to 80 keV.
 Beyond these energies, nickel is typically recommended (on request).

 In Figure 1 is shown the attenuation of x-rays in these materials, more precisely, the mass attenuation coefficients μ/ρ as a function of the photon energy.
 The power-law behavior due to photo absorption is limited by Compton scattering that becomes dominant at higher energies.

 For a fixed focal length, the effective aperture of a CRL is a decreasing function of μ/ρ × ε², where ε is the photon energy.
-Hence, from the purely optical point of view, beryllium is the best material for the whole energy range.
+Hence, from the purely optical point of view, aluminium is the better material for the whole energy range.
 However, the number of individual lenses needed is roughly proportional to ε²/ρ, where ρ is the mass density of the respective material.
-As a consequence, aluminium and nickel with their larger mass densities are usually employed for higher energies in order to limit the number of individual lenses.
+As a consequence, nickel with its larger mass density is usually employed for higher energies in order to limit the number of individual lenses.

 Types of refractive x-ray lenses